jacobemcken/jacobemcken.github.io/_posts/2023-10-19-writing-clojurescript-for-google-cloud-run.md

 ## Build using Docker

-It was the first time I stumbled upon a `Dockerfile` with multi-stage build, when going through the files in [`hello-secret`][1].
+It was the first time I stumbled upon a `Dockerfile` with multi-stage build when going through the files in [`hello-secret`][1].

 Pretty neat.

-I tweaked the `Dockerfile` to reduce the number of steps, that required rebuilding (unnecessarily) everytime the code changed.
+I tweaked the `Dockerfile` to reduce the number of steps, that required rebuilding (unnecessarily) every time the code changed.
 I bumped the Java version (from 11 LTS to 17 LTS), and also added a cache for the Java dependencies, to avoid re-downloading dependencies on every re-build.